Muts256/IDS/README.md

 - <b> Intrusion Detection System (Snort and Splunk installation)</b>
   - [Snort & Splunk Installation and Configuration](https://github.com/Muts256/IDS)

+  Objective:
+    - To enhance the analyst's practical skills using an Intrusion Detection System.
+    - Installation and configuration of Snort.
+    - Configuartion of detection rules
+    - Document findings see pdf above

 <h2> 🤳 Connect with me:</h2>